 A lot of research has been conducted on the type of feedback to give students.
 Praising effort, different strategies, choosing the hard task, and persistence are ways to help students develop their growth mindset.
 The frequency of feedback has been less researched.
 By regular feedback we don’t mean lavish praise.
 This would probably do more harm than good, as it conveys a message of low expectations.
 But in terms of feedback, we think ‘a little and often’ is better than ‘all at once’.
 This is one of the reasons why Accenture, one of the world's largest companies, is scrapping its Annual Performance Review with its employees and moving to more fluid and regular feedback sessions.

-It’s a long year ahead filled with a roller-coaster of emotions (for staff, students and parents alike).
+It is a daunting thought to consider the next school year filled with a roller-coaster of emotions (for staff, students and parents alike).
 But by tapping into these five areas: high expectations, being a guide, providing regular feedback, modelling the desired behaviour, and regular deadlines, hopefully we can help students raise their game and have their best year yet in education.

 For even more info take a look at our page How to Develop a Growth Mindset, where you'll find links to blogs and research.